-- a. be a logical combination of products/services and markets that are or are expected to be relevant, for - the organisation's income and/or - the expenses of the organisation and/or - \star the projects of the organisation and/or - the organisation's CO_2 emissions in scope 1, 2 and 3; - b. be both currently relevant to the organisation and expected to be so in the future based on market/organisational developments; - c. jointly cover everything the organisation does where overlap of activities is preferred over omission of activities.
-If necessary, it is permitted to add an activity 'other' or 'overhead'. - d. be suitable to allocate scope 1, scope 2 and scope 3 emissions to; - e. be suitable for monitoring by the organisation.
+- a. be a logical combination of products/services and markets that are or are expected to be relevant, for - the organisation's income and/or - the expenses of the organisation and/or - the projects of the organisation and/or - the organisation's CO_2 emissions in scope 1, scope 2, scope 3 and possibly OIE; - b. be both currently relevant to the organisation and expected to be so in the future based on market/organisational developments; - c. jointly cover everything the organisation does where overlap of activities is preferred over omission of activities.
+If necessary, it is permitted to add an activity 'other' or 'overhead'. - d. be suitable to allocate scope 1, scope 2 and scope 3 emissions and OIE to; - e. be suitable for monitoring by the organisation.